Latch/open-door-documentation/docs/Mobile/android.md

     try {
         client.listenForLocks().collect { locks ->
             // This will be called whenever locks are updated
+            // First call will have cached data immediately, then updated data when server refresh completes
             // Use locks list
         }
     } catch (e: SDKException) {